newrelic/nr1-workshop/lab1/INSTRUCTIONS.md

 _Note: if not, restart your local developer server by typing a `Ctrl`+`c` in the Terminal and then running `nr1 nerdpack:serve`._

 5. Next, we're going to prep the Nerdlet to be able to generate some charts.
-Add the following code to your `Lab1Nerdlet` class in `nerdlets/lab1-nerdlet/index.js`.
+Add the following code to your `Lab1Nerdlet` __*class just above*__ the `render` method in `nerdlets/lab1-nerdlet/index.js`.

 ```javascript
     constructor(props) {